Last updated February 17, 2016

 (1) focus groups of those most affected by the NYPD’s unlawful stop-and-frisk practices;

 (2) an advisory committee for Judge Belen and his staff, comprised of community organizations, NYPD leadership, police union representatives, law enforcement officer of color organizations, religious leaders, and academics;

 (3) conversations between Judge Belen’s team and community leaders on police reform issues; and

 (4) structured community forums.

 In addition, there will ideally be a mechanism for soliciting input on stop-and-frisk reforms from line NYPD officers.

 The focus group portion of the Joint Remedial Process began in late October 2015.
 We anticipate there will be at least 25 different focus groups.
 The goal is to draw participants across all five boroughs from 25 NYPD precincts and about 70 neighborhoods— including, to name a few, Melrose, Mott Haven, East Flatbush, Brownsville, Jamaica, Bed-Stuy, and Rockaway Park.

 Focus groups will be comprised of eight to ten people who were or are affected by the NYPD’s stop-and-frisk practices.
 Participants will be selected in collaboration with community organizations.
 We are working to ensure that the focus group participants represent a cross-section of those most affected by the NYPD’s practices, including young Black men, LGBTQ youth of color, homeless people, immigrants, public housing residents, and people recently released from prison.

-The focus groups are expected to run through early 2016.
+The Floyd focus groups were conducted through February 2016.

 What is the purpose of the focus groups?